-- For purposes of the Australian Auditing Standards, the following 5. terms have the meanings attributed below: - Accounting records means the records of initial accounting (a) entries and supporting records, such as cheques and records of electronic fund transfers; invoices; contracts; the general and subsidiary ledgers, journal entries and other adjustments to the financial report that are not reflected in journal entries; and records such as work sheets and spreadsheets supporting cost allocations, computations, reconciliations and disclosures. - Appropriateness (of audit evidence) means the measure of (b) the quality of audit evidence; that is, its relevance and its reliability in providing support for the conclusions on which the auditor's opinion is based. - Audit evidence means information used by the auditor in arriving at the conclusions on which the auditor's opinion is based.
-Audit evidence includes both information contained in the accounting records underlying the financial report and other information. - Management's expert means an individual or organisation (d) possessing expertise in a field other than accounting or auditing, whose work in that field is used by the entity to assist the entity in preparing the financial report.
+- 5. For purposes of the Australian Auditing Standards, the following terms have the meanings attributed below: - (a) Accounting records means the records of initial accounting entries and supporting records, such as cheques and records of electronic fund transfers; invoices; contracts; the general and subsidiary ledgers, journal entries and other adjustments to the financial report that are not reflected in journal entries; and records such as work sheets and spreadsheets supporting cost allocations, computations, reconciliations and disclosures. - (b) Appropriateness (of audit evidence) means the measure of the quality of audit evidence; that is, its relevance and its reliability in providing support for the conclusions on which the auditor's opinion is based. - (c) Audit evidence means information used by the auditor in arriving at the conclusions on which the auditor's opinion is based.
+Audit evidence includes both information contained in the accounting records underlying the financial report and other information.

-See ASA 200 Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Australian Auditing Standards.
+in Accordance with Australian Auditing Standards.
 See ASA 330 The Auditor's Responses to Assessed Risks.